P-aradox/VentBot/README.md

 `node .`

-Then add relevant info to config.json
+Add relevant info to `config.json`

 ### Commands:
 - !vent <message>         Send a message to the vent channel.
 This will be approved by Warwick Esports admins first.